-Expert tricks to avoid your common travel mistakes.
+Travel experts share their best tricks to avoid common travel mistakes.

 If you've ever had to plan a vacation, you know the responsibility—and pressure—of the task.
 There's browsing endlessly for affordable airfare (that seems to fluctuate every hour), finding a central hotel with all the amenities, and spending hours booking restaurant reservations.
-Thankfully, these travel agents are here to help.
-Below, we've compiled their insider tips and tricks, so your next trip is sure to be seamless.
+Thankfully, travel agents are here to help.
+Below, we've compiled their best trip-planning hacks, so your next getaway will be seamless.

 Look at the hotel's fine print.